 Born November 7th, 1998 I was born in a family of 8.
 I am the first born in the family.
 I went to school at highlands primary school situated at Kericho County.
 In Kericho County I have lived with my aunty where I finished my primary well and joined a small secondary which suited my financial state.
 I joined high school in 2012, in the 3rd term of the year my dad passed away and left us with mum alone.
 We had no one to depend on and life became hard.
 Since form one I was brought up by a single parent who was humble and prayerful.
 Because of our small financial state I stayed home for two months before going back to school, which made me suffer more and feel as if I was in my lonely world.
 I experienced the situation that I have ever been through.
 But through the prayers of my mum the employer of my dad sponsored me for the four years in high school which made me happy to go back to school.
 I joined St. Charles Lwanga in 2013 through the church which my sponsored goes.
 The school has taught me how to be disciplined, humble, prayer, and the qualities of a good leader.
 Now I am a form four leave, I have nowhere to go but I ask for your support.
 This may help me to assist my family and remaining siblings for them to not suffer the life I have been through and help other street children to be adopted.
 For your support I will be more grateful and God will bless you abundantly.

 Hey!
-My name is Speranza Ochreno from St. Charles Lwanga Secondary School run by Brother John Kennedy.
+My name is Speranza Ochreno from St. Charles Lwanga Secondary School.
 Before I joined the school, I was a street girl.
 All I could do was odd jobs so that my siblings and I would survive.
 My Mom abandoned us, and my father is just a hustler.
 The little he gets does not support us, because we are five in total.
 As I was walking down the streets of Nairobi, I met up with Brother John and after telling him my story, he took me to his school right away.
 Brother John has done a lot in my life, including buying my uniform and paying my fees.I joined this school while in form one, and now I am completing my last year.
 I am currently sitting at my final examination and I hope to get a B+.
 I would like to be a human activist so that I can defend the rights of people who are oppressed.I want to further my studies so that I won’t disappoint everyone who has helped me.
 If I don’t continue with my education, the outside world will be too harsh for me.
 I could become involved in drugs or even prostitution to better my life, but I hope that won’t happen.
 I also want to further my studies so I can help my father and siblings to have a better life.
 Finally I would like to thank our sponsors for providing everything for us in school, our Dormitory, books, dining hall, and all the desks.
 May God bless them all and continue to shower them all with blessings.
 Yours sincerely, Speranza Ochreno

 My name is Stephen Nusyoka.
 I am 20 years old.
 I study at St. Charles Lwanga at Ruai.
 I lie in Naivobi, Kenya.
 I was born and brought up by my 2 parents.
 Accidently my dad passed away and remained with my mum.
 Life was not quite easy.
 I underwent many challenges but with time, God helped me.
 I studied and passed through my primary education through the help of my relatives and parents.
 After completing my KAPE, I had passed to go to high school.
 My family members did not have enough funds to take me to school.
 I have already lost hope in pursuing my education.
 By good luck, I met Br.
 John Fisaher, who introduced me to Br.
 Ken Oronjo.
 He listened to me and agreed to help me pursue my dreams.
 He bought me everything and welcomed me to St. Charles Lwanga.
 I am very happy and grateful for having him as my Sponsor.
 He has a very kind-hearted and is always ready to help those who has come to him for help.
 My hobbies are dancing, swimming, reading and playing football.
 I also like traveling and socializing with people.
 My dream is to succeed in life and being a person of integrity.
 I would like to become a soldier and help my country.
 I love my country Kenya and I would like to see it grow and prosper in the future.
 My vision is to help the needs in the society like the poor, orphans, widows and the disabled in the community.
 I would like to live a life of volunteering and help everyone near me.
 My role model is Br.
 Ken who is always willing to help everyone who he meets.
 I also would like to thank Berend, Collene, Norah, Linda and the Inverness country hall for helping us so much.
 They have built us dorms, helped us in our day to day basic needs.
 If it would not have been for them and Br.
 Ken, we would be in the streets, just loitering around the cities in Kenya.
 Thanks a lot for the St. Charles Lwanga fraternity, Br.
 Ken and everybody who works hard to make life easy for us.
 May the Almighty Gods bless you abundantly and always give you the life of helping.
 Thanks a lot.